Overview

 • build compiles the model (if needed)

-The verification_experiments function provides a list of standard model configurations.
-Each one has a subfolder in joinpath(default_path(),"verification") where the model often gets compiled.
+The scan_verification function provides a list of standard model configurations.
+Each one has a subfolder in MITgcm_path[2] which gets compiled using source code from MITgcm_path[1].

 Note